A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer: Introduction

 Blood is a biological non-colloidal suspension of deformable cells, and the interactions between the suspended red blood cells can give rise to shear-thinning behavior as well as other interesting rheological phenomena, including thixotropy, viscoelasticity and non-zero yield stress~\cite{dintenfass1962,thurston1972,merrill1963,horner2018}.
-It is well known that blood flow in vessels, especially in microcirculation, exhibits a cell-free layer (CFL), where RBCs migrate away from the wall and deplete the RBC concentration (hematocrit) near the wall~\cite{secomb2017blood}.
-The formation of CFL is physiologically essential to maintain a relatively low apparent viscosity~\cite{Pries2005} and to promote platelet and leukocite margination needed for healthy hemostasis~\cite{aarts,kumar2012,kumar2012ms}.
-Previous studies~\cite{aarts,fedosov2010,qi2017theory,liu2018nanoparticle,liu2019,balogh2019,salame2025} have confirmed the formation of CFL in vitro and in silico.
-This particle migration phenomenon differs from the shear-induced migration generally encountered in rigid particle suspensions in Poiseuille-type flows~\cite{dbouk}, as it is specific to deformable particles and no CFL would be observed in the rigid particle scenarios.
-Mechanistically, the RBC migration against the wall is driven by a deformability-induced hydrodynamic lift force induced hydrodynamically from the particle-wall interactions~\cite{Abkarian2002}.
-During this process, the cell deformability and the RBC tank-treading dynamics play important roles in generating and controlling the lift force and consequently the CFL formation~\cite{reasor2013determination}.
+It is well known that blood flow in microvessels exhibits a cell-free layer (CFL), as reported from previous experimental works~\cite{aarts,noguchi2023,merlo2023} where RBCs migrate away from the wall and deplete the RBC concentration (hematocrit) near the wall~\cite{secomb2017blood}.
+The formation of CFL is physiologically essential to maintain a relatively low apparent viscosity~\cite{Pries2005} and to promote platelet and leukocyte margination needed for healthy hemostasis~\cite{aarts,kumar2012,kumar2012ms,liu2022sipa}.
+Mechanistically, RBC migration against the wall is driven by a deformability-induced hydrodynamic lift force arising from asymmetric particle-wall interactions~\cite{Abkarian2002}.
+During this process, the cell deformability and the RBC suspension dynamics (such tank treading motion) play important roles in generating and controlling the lift force and consequently the CFL formation~\cite{reasor2013determination}.